IC Student Employment Handbook

 -

-It is the priority of Student Employment that the student’s academic commitments take precedence over any student employment commitments.
+Student Employment prioritizes ensuring that a student's academic commitments come before their employment responsibilities.
 When the student first reports to their new job, they should provide a copy of their class schedule including all class times, club meetings, sporting events, etc. to the student supervisor.
 The student supervisor will schedule shifts in accordance with academic and student commitments.
 If any changes arise in the student’s schedule, the student should notify their supervisor immediately so they can cover the student’s shift or make necessary arrangements.

-***NOTE: Student employees may NOT work during their scheduled class times.
+***NOTE: Student employees may NOT work during their scheduled class times, even if a class is canceled, they still cannot work during that time.

 -

-A student is ineligible to work after the date of “separation” which is determined by the Academic Affairs Office when LOA/Medical LOA/WD forms are completed.
+A student is ineligible to work after the date of “separation” which is determined by the Office of Student Success when Leave of Absence, Medical Leave of Absence, or Withdraw forms are completed.
 Students who take Leaves of Absence will have their assignments suspended in the system, and unless otherwise directed by the student supervisor, the student’s assignment will be reactivated upon their return to campus.
 Students who study abroad during an academic semester will also have their assignments suspended.
 Students who withdraw from the college are no longer eligible to work as student employees and their work assignment will be terminated upon the date of separation.

 -